 - a. grade level(s)

 - b. age of students

-- c. content area or course name
+- c. content area

 - d. instructional setting (in-person, online synchronous, hybrid)

 - e. educational technology or appropriate assistive technologies available in the classroom and to be used in the learning segment

 - f. number of students:

-- i. total number of students (whole class)
+- i.total number of students (whole class)

-- ii. number of identified heritage language learners
+- ii.number of identified English learners

-- iii. number of students with an Individualized Education Program (IEP)
+- iii.number of students with an Individualized Education Program (IEP)

-- iv. number of students with a 504 plan
+- iv.number of students with a 504 plan

-- v. number of students identified for Gifted and Talented Education (GATE)
+- v.number of students identified for Gifted and Talented Education (GATE)

-- g. dual-language setting, if applicable; indicate whether setting is:
+- g. dual-language setting, if applicable; indicate setting and language of instruction:

 - bilingual

 - one-way immersion

 - two-way immersion

 - h. topic of content-specific instruction and assessment sequence